Team accounts with role-based access control now live. Get the details

 Visual guide to how we enhance spreadsheets with data

-2. A preview map of the results
+2. A map of the results